 Bishop, a 40-minute drive south of Mammoth Lakes and 4,000 feet lower in elevation, is truly the heart of the Eastern Sierra.
-The town has charm and grace, the community is hospitable and friendly, and the landscape is … well … spectacular!
-Bishop and surrounds have incredible natural beauty, a wonderful climate, and a multitude of outdoor activities in settings that are considered world-class.
+The town has charm and grace, the community is hospitable and friendly, and the landscape is, well … spectacular!
+Bishop and the surrounding areas have incredible natural beauty, a wonderful climate, and a multitude of outdoor activities in settings that are considered world-class.
 It’s close to two of the country’s most impressive National Parks – Death Valley to the southeast and Yosemite to the northwest.

 1. Go for a bicycle ride

 There are numerous trails and tracks that offer leisurely family riding or technical, downhill challenges.
 Routes run alongside creeks, streams, and the Lower Owens River; in and around the Tungsten Hills and Buttermilk Country; in the foothills of the White Mountains; and on mountain crests and down steep sided canyons.
 Not sure where to start your cycling adventures in Bishop?
 Try out the Starlite Drive trail for a taste of mountain biking fun in the Eastern Sierra.